threefoldfoundation/books/content/technology/grid/concepts/cloudunits.md

 # Cloud Units

-Cloud units are the basis for buying & selling capacity on the ThreeFold Grid (for more info see here.
+Cloud units are the basis for buying & selling capacity on the ThreeFold Grid (for more info see here).

 - 1 CU = 1 compute unit
 - 1 SU = 1 storage unit